zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :msg: The raw DNS payload.

-   .. note:: This event is deprecated and superseded by Bro's dynamic protocol
+   .. note:: This event is deprecated and superseded by Zeek's dynamic protocol
       detection framework.

 Bro::File